 She and my Aunt Marguerite would start getting ready on Saturday afternoon.
 They’d put on their Playtex Living Girdles and their seamed stockings.
 They’d spray themselves with Arpege and apply their Revlon lipstick - Windsor Rose for my mother, Cherries in the Snow for Aunt Marguerite.
 They’d arrive at the corner early to buy thick ham sandwiches and crunchy dill pickles at the I Street deli.
 Then they’d settle down on the bus as they all sped north.

 One night, my mother brought me along.
 I was 12 years-old, a very young Catholic-schoolgirl 12, and I was excited to be riding the Beano bus with all the grownup ladies.

-We roared away from I Street, and after we ate our sandwiches, when the entire bus reeked of Arpege and pickle juice, someone started to sing.
-“Wait Til the Sun Shines, Nellie,” and “Happy Days Are Here Again.”
-I ate my ham sandwich and sang along, delighted by the ladies' high spirits.
+We roared away from I Street, and after we ate our sandwiches, when the entire bus reeked of Arpege and pickle juice, someone started to sing “Wait Til the Sun Shines, Nellie.”
+Then came “Happy Days Are Here Again.”
+I sang along, delighted by the ladies' high spirits.

 We laughed our way off the bus in Derry, and settled in to play Beano for money.
 No one seemed concerned that a 12 year-old was gambling in anything-goes New Hampshire.

 My mother was a whiz at Beano.
 She routinely handled 32 different cards, placing her red plastic markers at lightening speed, then leaning over me and my six cards to point out O64, which I had forgotten to cover.

 Our stomachs clenched with excitement when we “waited” for a single winning number to be called.

 The instant someone yelled, “Beano!” everyone in the hall groaned aloud, losers complaining about the unfairness of it all.